AY2526S1-CS2103-F11-2/tp/docs/DeveloperGuide.md

    selected auditionee exists in the model before and after the deletion.
 3. The filtered list is reset to show all auditionees before `model.deletePerson(...)` executes so the UI reflects the latest dataset.
-4. `LogicManager` persists the updated address book to storage when the command completes successfully.
+4. `LogicManager` persists the updated AuditionNUS dataset to storage when the command completes successfully.

 The full sequence is captured in `docs/diagrams/DeleteFeature.puml`.